 Cats are naturally clean animals, spending a significant portion of their time grooming themselves.
 For most indoor cats, bathing is not needed too frequently.
 You can typically bathe your cat 2-3 times a year unless there’s a specific reason.
 For show cats, bathing may be necessary 5-6 times a year.

-It’s important to always use a specialized cat shampoo and conditioner.
-Human products should be avoided as they can irritate your cat’s skin due to differences in pH balance.
+Specialized cat shampoo and conditioner should always be used.
+Human products should not be used on your cat as they can cause irritation of the skin due to the differences in pH levels.

 There are certain situations where bathing is essential: